-Before moving assets, be sure to consider all of your options.1 Generally, you have four options:
+Before moving assets, be sure to consider all your options.1 Generally, you have four:

-- Keep your money in your former employer’s plan
+- Keeping your money in your former employer’s plan

-- “Roll over” your savings to an Individual Retirement Account (IRA)
+- Rolling over your savings to an Individual Retirement Account (IRA)

-- Roll over into your new employer’s plan (if permitted by the new plan)
+- Rolling over into your new employer’s plan (if permitted by the new plan)

-- Withdraw your savings directly from the plan (which may incur taxes and IRS penalties, depending on your age)
+- Withdrawing your savings directly from the plan (which may incur taxes and IRS penalties, depending on your age)

-There are benefits to leaving money within your workplace plan as well as rolling over your assets to an IRA or a new employer’s plan.
-You also need to consider differences in investment options, services, fees and expenses, withdrawal options, required minimum distributions, other plan features, and tax treatment.
-Speak with a TIAA Consultant and your tax advisor.
+There are reasons for leaving money within your workplace plan as well as rolling over your assets to an IRA or a new employer’s plan.
+You also may want to consider differences in investment options, services, fees and expenses, withdrawal options, required minimum distributions, other plan features, and tax treatment.
+You can speak with a TIAA Consultant and your tax advisor.

 Just because you’re leaving your job doesn’t mean you have to also walk away from your employer’s retirement plan.
-Some advantages of leaving your money in the plan include:
+Some reasons for leaving your money in the plan may include: